mappingsa/macrivertrails/README.md

 web - For deployment to web.
 CDN assets are used where available.
 Otherwise, minified assets are used.

-phonegap - For deployment on Phonegap.
+phonegap-ios - For deployment on Phonegap for iOS.
 Uses local, minified assets, and enables Phonegap-specific code.

+phonegap-ios-debug - Same as phonegap-ios, but debugging-friendly

+phonegap-android - For deployment on Phonegap for Android.

 The script in `www/buildall.sh` will run Middleman build for all of them.